MntCer/Rooc/doc/Rooc.md

 A production is terminated by a full stop (period).

-Lowercase production names and elements quoted in `""` are used to identify lexical (terminal) tokens.
+Elements in capitals quoted in `""` are used to identify lexical (terminal) tokens.
 Non-terminals are in CamelCase.

 The three operators below are in increasing precedence.